buhrmi/buhrmi/README.md

 ## Hi there 👋

-I'm a web developer person thingy.
-Here is my [Twitch channel](https://twitch.tv/buhrmitv) (will be back soon, please stay tuned my dear 2 followers).
+You have reached the GitHub profile of buhrmi, a web developer person thingy.

+Here is my [Twitch channel](https://twitch.tv/buhrmitv).
+Currently inactive.
+But here is a message to both my followers: Stay tuned, I'll be back.

 ## Current projects